evildmp/diataxis-documentation-framework/how-to-use-diataxis.rst

 Well-formed organic growth
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Well-formed organic growth that adapts to external conditions** is a good model for documentation.
+A good model for documentation is **well-formed organic growth that adapts to external conditions**.
 Organic growth
 takes place at the cellular level.
 The structure of the organism as a whole is guaranteed by the healthy development of
-cells, according to rules that appropriate to each kind of cell.
+cells, according to rules that are appropriate to each kind of cell.
 It's not the other way round, that a structure is
-imposed on the organism, and to which smaller sub-structures conform.
+imposed on the organism from above or outside.
+Good structure develops from within.

 It's the same with documentation: by following the principles that Diátaxis provides, your documentation will
 attain a healthy structure, because its internal components themselves are well-formed - like a living organism, it